enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/sending-from-content-section.md

 ```

 ### Legacy-way
 To activate the feature you need to tell Newsletter Studio about the Document Type's where the Content App should be visible.
-This is done using code during start up.
+This is done using code during start-up.
 In version 3 you need to append any DocumentTypeAlias to a static list

 The best way to run this code is using a custom Composer